Become part of a Zurich tradition.

 On 20 October 1950, the Baur-Keller family bought the Oepfelchammer and ran it successfully until 1959.
 Since then, the pub has had various different landlords and managers, the last of whom were Karin Henner, René Petzoldt and Boris, the unforgettable Chef de Service.

-Since 1 February 2019, Thomas Trautweiler, Chris Gretener and Bendicht Stuber, all three of whom come from Zurich, have been the landlords of the Oepfelchammer and are proud to lead this traditional pub at the Rindermarkt into the future.
+Since 1 February 2019, all three of whom come from Zurich, have been the landlords of the Oepfelchammer and are proud to lead this traditional pub at the Rindermarkt into the future.

 Not everyone is brave enough for the Oeli.